The Blue Angel (1959 film): Background

-In 1955, 20th Century Fox acquired the rights to remake the original film as a possible vehicle for Marilyn Monroe and Spencer Tracy, but both turned it down.
+In 1955, 20th Century-Fox acquired the rights to remake the original film as a possible vehicle for Marilyn Monroe and Spencer Tracy, but both turned it down.
 Other actors reportedly considered for the film were Fredric March as Professor Rath and Lou Jacobi as Klepert.

 Reception

+Critical

 Reviews were mixed to negative.
 Bosley Crowther of The New York Times panned the film as "ponderous", finding a "zombie-like quality" in Curd Jürgens' acting and describing the restraint placed upon May Britt as "difficult to fathom ... she looks and behaves like a normal ballet dancer in a Broadway musical show, not like a slinky sex-pot in a smoky night club in Berlin."
 Harrison's Reports disagreed and called Jürgens' performance "powerful", further opining that Britt "emerges as a gaminesque sprite with many of the qualities that brought fame to Shirley MacLaine."
 Variety wrote, "As a box-office commodity 'The Blue Angel' will be a fair entry.
 It will not be the rocker that the Jannings-Dietrich impact made, and, while suffering inevitable comparison, neither Jurgens nor Miss Britt need be ashamed of their performances."
 Richard L. Coe of The Washington Post praised Jürgens for a "wholly engrossing performance", but called it "too bad" that the remake was "a soft, charmingly hued pastel that twins with Soap Opera."
 The Monthly Film Bulletin wrote, "one need have no knowledge of the original to find the new version slow and lifeless.
 It totally lacks the stifling atmosphere of sordid and obsessive sexuality which is essential to give conviction to the German sadism of the story."
 The Guardian thought the new, happier ending of the remake was "a monstrosity" and found May Britt "a demure and vapid siren" when compared to Marlene Dietrich, adding, "The best that can be said for this travesty is that it may encourage someone to show the first version again."

+Box office

+Variety called the film a "disaster" at the box office.